Gabriel Ferrán de Alfaro

-Gabriel Ferrán de Alfaro (born June 5, 1932) is a Spanish diplomat.
+Gabriel Ferrán de Alfaro (born 5 June 1932) is a Spanish diplomat.

-Biography
+Life and career

-Ferrán de Alfaro was born in Teruel, Spain, in 1932.
+Ferrán de Alfaro was born in Teruel, Spain, on 5 June 1932.
 After holding various positions, since 1971 he specialized in european affairs.

 During the Spanish transition to democracy, in 1978, Ferrán de Alfaro was appointed Technical Secretary for Relations with the European Communities —with the rank of director-general— and, in 1980, he was promoted to Secretary-General for Relations with the European Communities —with the rank of under-secretary—, both positions within the Ministry of the Presidency.

 During the 1981 Spanish coup attempt, when the government and parliament was taken hostage, Ferrán was a member of the General Commission of Secretaries of State and Undersecretaries.
 This Commission was ordered by King Juan Carlos I to act as a caretaker government to ensure institutional continuity.
 In 2011, 30 years after the coup attempt, the government awarded the Commission's members with the Order of Constitutional Merit for their loyalty.

 After Raimundo Bassols' appointment as secretary of state for the European Communities, Ferrán de Alfaro was sent to Brussels.
 As ambassador to the European Communities, he was the fourth person to sign in Spain's name the Accession Treaty of Spain to the European Economic Community, after Felipe González —prime minister—, Fernando Morán —foreign minister— and Manuel Marín —secretary of state—.

 In 1985 he moved from Brussels to Lisbon, as he was appointed ambassador to Portugal.
 After serving for almost six years, in early 1991 he was appointed ambassador to France.
 From 1994 to 1997, he served as ambassador of Spain to Morocco, the last appointment before retirement.

 In 2002 he was awarded with the Grand Cross of the Order of Isabella the Catholic.